Winter Olympics Kick Off With Biting Winds And History-Making Wins

 Finland's Krista Parmakoski rounded out the top three with Sweden's Ebba Andersson finishing fourth.

-And it was American Jessica Diggins, 26, who broke the Scandinavian dominance with a time of 40:59.6.

-While her time fell short of a medal, Diggins' fifth place finish represented another history-making moment — it was the best ever for an American woman in the sport.
+American Jessica Diggins, 26, was next with a time of 40:59.6.
+While she came up short of a medal, Diggins' fifth-place finish represented another history-making moment — it was the best ever for an American woman in the sport.

 ESPN reports Diggins is scheduled to race again Tuesday in the women's individual sprint.